egenomics/agb2025/README.md

 ### 2 · Download the Samples

 Before running the pipeline (main.nf), you need to download sample data for development.
 The provided script will create a local folder called `raw_data` and download 15 sample datasets into it.
+If you don't remove the `raw_data` folder, you will only need to do that once.

 To download the samples: